 Why is DDI imaging exceptional?

-- Has dental radiographic technologists (DRT).
-A DRT is educated specifically in dental radiography to perform dental-maxillofacial imaging procedures.
+- Dental radiographic technologists (DRT).
+A DRT is a x-ray technologist educated specifically in dental radiography to perform dental-maxillofacial imaging procedures.

-- Has years of knowledgeable and compassionate support staff to work with the patients to ensure your experience goes well.
+- Support staff that have years of knowledgeable and compassionate care that work with patients to ensure your experience goes well.

 - The first imaging center in the United States to implement the use of Cone Beam Computed Tomography (CBCT) for dentistry.